AMReX-Astro/Microphysics/sphinx_docs/source/unit_tests.rst

   state.
 Then check the NSE condition to see if we are actually satisfying the NSE criteria for the network.

-* ``test_nse`` :

-  for the self-consistent NSE, solve for the chemical potentials using the self-consistent NSE and output the NSE state.

 * ``test_part_func``

   exercise the partition function interpolation for a few select nuclei.